Gender Equity Education Act (Taiwan)

-Gender Equity Education Act (性別平等敎育法) of Taiwan was enacted on June 23, 2004.
+Gender Equality Education Act (性別平等敎育法) of Taiwan was enacted on June 23, 2004.
 The General Provisions states the purposes of the act: "to promote substantive gender equality, eliminate gender discrimination, uphold human dignity, and improve and establish education resources and environment of gender equality."
 In recent years, this act has become controversial because it has implemented anti-discrimination on LGBT rights and LGBT sex education.